 3. Evaluate your job descriptions

+There's a job opening and it's time write a job description.
 Yes, now there are ways to measure the effectiveness of your job descriptions--accounting for proper descriptions but also decoding gendered language that may indicate bias.

 For instance, TapRecruit has evaluated millions of job descriptions from thousands of companies to create their recommendations.

-4. Formalize your referral system
+4. Formalize your employee referral system

 Your company probably has an employee referral system where you recognize top employees with rewards (cash or otherwise) if they recommend a hire.

 But you can be more proactive with that system by encouraging employees to scan their own networks for the positions.
-Employee referrals are a more trusted form of recruitment, because you already have an active employee selling the candidate on the benefits of the company.
+Employee referrals are a more trusted form of recruitment because you already have an active employee selling the candidate on the benefits of the company.

 And even with a referral bonus, employee referrals are generally less expensive than recruitment marketing.